International School of Beaverton

+History

+The International School of Beaverton began in 2006 as a grades 6-10 grade MYP school, in the former building of Aloha-Huber Elementary School.
+By 2009, the school became a 6-12 grade school, adding the DP.

 Academics

 The school offers various courses in the areas of English, math, science, and social studies, as well as electives such as band, art, and choir.
 ISB also offers language courses, including Spanish, Japanese, and Mandarin.

 Students in sixth grade are placed in regular classes, but they have the option to choose whether to take the Band elective for the whole year, or to take Choir and Art each for a semester.
 Students may also try out two of the three language courses offered at ISB for a semester each, and they may choose which they wish to take for the rest of their time at ISB.
 Native Speakers of a language or those with prior experience may enroll in a language course one level maximum higher than their peers (such as Spanish 4 instead of 3 in 9th grade), however, it is recommended that students take a course in a language they do not speak.
 Students may also take Spanish and Japanese AB in 11th and 12th grade.

 In 6th grade, students are either placed in math 6/7, or math 6/7/8.
 In math 6/7/8, if students achieve a grade of at least a 6(A) in criterion A, and 5(B)in criterion B-D, they make take AGS 1-3 in 7-9th grade, precalculus in 10th grade, and IB Math HL in 11th and 12th grade.
 Students in math 6/7 will then take math 7/8, and should they receive a score of at least 5(B)in criterion A and 4(C) in Criterion B-D, they will take AGS 1-3 in 8-10th grade and take IB Math SL in 11th and 12th grade.
 Should they not receive a satisfactory score, they will take Math 8 in 8th grade, and take AGS 1-2 in 9 and 10th grade, and take IB Math studies for 11th and 12th grade.